We’re halfway through May and summer vacation draws near; this means for the next few months I’ll be working from home. #SoExcited

 So choose a place as distraction-free as possible, and get to work!

 Lacking motivation?
 Try creating a more welcoming workspace where you want to spend time.
 Decorate your area with things that inspire you.
-Hang pictures on the walls, add a few cheeky vine stickers to your laptop, and make the space your own.
+Hang pictures on the walls, add a few stickers to your laptop, and make the space your own.

 Shut Out Distraction: Embrace the White Noice Machine